Alfresco/alfresco-content-app/CONTRIBUTING.md

 ## <a name="submit"></a> Submission Guidelines

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, search the issue tracker, an issue for your problem may already exist and the discussion might inform you of potential workarounds.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs, we will systematically ask you to provide a minimal reproduction scenario.
+In order to reproduce bugs, we require you to provide a description of the problem, steps to reproduce and other supporting information that will help us recreate the problem you experianced.

 Having a reproducible scenario gives us a wealth of important information without going back & forth to you with additional questions like:

 * version of node.js used